 Once carbohydrates are broken down into simple sugars, they are readily absorbed into the bloodstream and transported to the cells throughout the body, where they are used for energy production.
 This process is vital for maintaining optimal bodily function and fueling our daily activities.

-See also How Much Carbohydrate In Milk
+See also How Is Carbohydrate Stored In The Body

 Remember, having a clear understanding of the process of carbohydrate digestion helps us make informed dietary choices and ensure the efficient absorption of essential nutrients.